The format of ChampSim

 Warning

-If you don't want to waste time like I did simply read the instruction.h
+If you don't want to waste time like I did simply read the instruction.h.
+It's all there.

 The adventure

-ChampSim, is a simulator oft's trace based and despite the simple format of his binary trace it's suprisingly dependant of x86, one of the main mainteiners (or the main one, I don't really know) has been pushing for a new trace format but not much advancment on the issue has been made.
+ChampSim, is a trace based simulator and despite the simple format of his binary trace it's surprisingly dependant of x86, one of the main maintainers (or the main one, I don't really know) has been pushing for a new trace format but not much advancement on the issue has been made.

-This is an attempt to describe the current format of the trace and some of the considerations you have to take, specially if you are trying to trace a ISA diffrent from x86.
+This is an attempt to describe the current format of the trace and some of the considerations you have to take, especially if you are trying to trace a ISA different from x86.

 constexpr std::size_t NUM_INSTR_DESTINATIONS = 2;